This professional is available for new clients.

 Working as a teacher left me with a particular interest in the challenge of achieving a healthy work/life balance and the impact of stress in the workplace.

-After working as a counsellor for 4 years, I decided to expand my knowledge and skills with further training and completed a Post-Graduate Certificate in Critical Engagement of the Person-Centred Approach and CBT.
+After working as a qualified counsellor for 4 years, I decided to expand my knowledge and skills with further training and completed a Post-Graduate Certificate in Critical Engagement of the Person-Centred Approach and CBT.
 Alongside other training over the years, this has enabled me to draw on tried and tested techniques for working with a wide range of issues.

 In 2010 I was awarded a Post-Graduate Certificate in Person-Centred Supervision and followed this up in 2011 with a Post-Graduate Diploma in Person-Centred Supervision.
 I recently attended further training in Integrative Supervision at The Minster Centre in London.